whyte25/monorepo-starter/README.md

 Welcome to the monorepo starter!
 This project uses pnpm workspaces and Turborepo to manage multiple Next.js applications and shared packages in a single repository.
 It uses Tailwind CSS styling and Shadcn/ui components.

+## Why pnpm and Turborepo?

+- **pnpm**: Efficient package management, perfect for monorepos.
+It saves disk space and speeds up installation.
+[Learn more about pnpm](https://pnpm.io/)
+- **Turborepo**: Optimizes build times by caching and parallel execution.
+It only rebuilds what's necessary, improving developer experience.
+[Learn more about Turborepo](https://turbo.build/repo)

+## Renaming Packages

+To use this monorepo for your own project, you'll want to rename the packages to match your project's scope.
+This can be done by updating the `name` field in the `package.json` file of each package.
+For example, you might change `@workspace/ui` to `@your-project/ui`.
+You should also update the import paths in your code to reflect these changes.

 ## Overview

 This monorepo contains: